johnxu21/johnxu21.github.io/teaching/CS472/project/Clients/Clients.md

 2. Estimarmine [Project Details](Spring-26/Estimarmine_Precondition_Report.pdf)
 3. GLAMBRANDI [Project Details](Spring-26/GLAMBRANDI.pdf)
 4. UnVRap [Project Details](Spring-26/UnVRap.pdf)
+  * This project is sponsored by a domain expert (non-technical stakeholder).
+Teams selecting this project should be comfortable taking primary responsibility for technical design decisions, clarifying requirements, and translating domain needs into a concrete software implementation, with guidance focused on problem context and workflows rather than specific technologies.
 5. Farmer Community [Project Details](Spring-26/Farmer-Community.pdf)
+  * This project includes a dedicated technical lead (Paula) who will review pull requests, provide technical feedback, and integrate completed work.
+Students will also interact with domain stakeholders (Project Manager and Founder) for product context and requirements.
+Teams should expect regular meetings and standups, with technical guidance provided by the technical lead.
 6. Personalized LMS Feature Integration [Project Details](Spring-26/Personalized_LMS_Feature_Integration.pdf)
 7. Foot Canada Training [Project Details](Spring-26/Foot_Canada_Training.pdf)
   * This project is sponsored by a domain expert (non-technical stakeholder).
-Teams selecting this project should be comfortable taking primary responsibility for technical design decisions, clarifying requirements, and translating domain needs into a concrete software implementation, with guidance focused on problem context and workflows rather than specific technologies._
+Teams selecting this project should be comfortable taking primary responsibility for technical design decisions, clarifying requirements, and translating domain needs into a concrete software implementation, with guidance focused on problem context and workflows rather than specific technologies.
 8. Budtenders Association Inc [Project Details](Spring-26/Budtenders_Association_Inc.pdf)
 9. AI-Powered_Exam_Question_Recommender [Project Details](Spring-26/AI-Powered_Exam_Question_Recommender.pdf)